Florent-Dentibiotic/React_custom_modal_component/README.md

 import { Modal } from 'dentibiotics_modal';
 ```

-Then you can customize :
+Then you can use and customize the component :

 ```
 <Modal